-Our business is directly affected by and significantly dependent on business cycles and other factors affecting the global automobile industry and global economy generally.
-Production and sales within our industry are cyclical and depend on general economic conditions and other factors, including consumer spending and preferences, changes in interest rates and credit availability, consumer confidence, fuel costs, fuel availability, environmental impact, governmental incentives and regulatory requirements and political volatility.
-In addition, production and sales can be affected by our customers' ability to continue operating in response to challenging economic conditions and in response to regulatory requirements and other factors.
+Our business is directly affected by and significantly dependent on business cycles and other factors affecting the global automobile industry and the global economy generally.
+Production and sales within our industry are cyclical and depend on general economic conditions and other factors, including consumer spending and preferences, the timing by automobile manufacturers as to the introduction autonomous features that require our technology, changes in interest rates and credit availability, consumer confidence, fuel costs, fuel availability, environmental impact, governmental incentives and regulatory requirements and political volatility.
+In addition, production and sales can be affected by our customers' ability to continue operating in response to challenging economic conditions, regulatory requirements and other factors.
 Any significant adverse change in any of these factors may result in a reduction in automotive sales and production by our customers and could have a material adverse effect on our business, results of operations and financial condition.